-- For new and first-year insureds, if you're applying for coverage after the sales closing date: - Insurance does not attach until the 31st day (30-day waiting period) after acceptable documents are filed; and - Premium is owed from the first day of the month insurance attaches. - For carryover insureds, all documentation must be submitted on or before the sales closing date in order to have coverage for the upcoming crop year.
+- For insurance to attach on the start date of the crop year, all documentation must be submitted on or before the sales closing date.
+If you're applying for coverage or renewing coverage after the sales closing date: - Insurance does not attach until the 31st day (30-day waiting period) after acceptable documents are filed; and - Premium is owed from the first day of the month insurance attaches.